 Let your child’s back-to-school photo stand out from the crowd.
 Spice up the generic stand and smile on your first day of school photos.
 Add a little pzazz and make back-to-school photos a bit more exciting with some back to school photo props.

 It’s easy to create a prop for back to school photo.
 In fact, most of the back to school photo prop listed here can be created with paper, your own supplies and a few accessories you have laying around the house.
 The dollar store or Amazon is also a great place for Back To School Photo Prop Ideas.

 Disclosure: Amazon Affiliate links used in this article.

 Back To School Photo Prop Ideas

 Yes, these are such simple school props – but always add a pop of color and give your kids something to hold.
-Let them chose a few favorite books in one hand and an apple in another.
-Throw a chalkboard in the back (see #7 to add depth to the picture) Make sure to have your child 7-10 feet in front of the chalkboard to get the fuzzy / out of focus background.
+Let them choose a few favorite books in one hand and an apple in another.
+Throw a chalkboard in the back (see #7 to add depth to the picture) Make sure to have your child 7-10 feet in front of the chalkboard to get the fuzzy / out-of-focus background.
 Some cameras (including cell phones) cannot get this look.
 It depends on the lens you are using.